-Jay took a shaky breath and slowly turned her face to her right side, fighting back the urge to run at the spectral eyes that stared back at her.
+Jay took a shaky breath and slowly turned her face to her right, fighting back the urge to run at the spectral eyes that stared back at her.

 “I would say the same but it’s not,” Jay hissed.

 “If you insist, dear, but you know what you have to do.
-The song isn’t going to be enough now, is it?
+That song isn’t going to be enough now.
 You’re going to have to go for the other act.
 You know the one.”

 Jay sighed.
 The ghost was annoying but it was right.
 “Fine, whatever.
 Okay.”